FreeFem/FreeFem-doc/docs/reference/GlobalVariables.md

 LU solver.

 ## N
-Outward unit normal at the current point if it is on a curve defined by a border. `:::freefem N.x, N.y, N.z` are respectively the $x$, $y$y and $z$ components of the normal.
+Outward unit normal at the current point if it is on a curve defined by a border. `:::freefem N.x, N.y, N.z` are respectively the $x$, $y$ and $z$ components of the normal.

 ```freefem
 func Nx = N.x;